 “tlc” is the American Cancer Society’s catalog and website for women coping with the appearance-related effects of cancer.
 It offers helpful information and affordable products, including wigs, hairpieces, breast forms, mastectomy bras, hats, turbans, mastectomy swimwear, and accessories.
 All proceeds from product sales are reinvested into the American Cancer Society’s programs and services for patients and survivors.

 If you have breast cancer, you may want to talk to someone who knows what you’re feeling – someone who has “been there.”
-Through our Reach to Recovery program, we can match you with a volunteer who will talk with you about coping with your breast cancer diagnosis and treatment.
+Through our Reach To Recovery program, we can match you with a volunteer who will talk with you about coping with your breast cancer diagnosis and treatment.

 If you or someone you love gets cancer, you will have questions.
-Our I Can Cope classes can help you and your loved ones learn about cancer and how to take care of yourselves.
+Our I Can Cope online classes can help you and your loved ones learn about cancer and how to take care of yourselves.
 The more you know about cancer, the better you can handle your treatment and decisions about your care.

 In a Look Good Feel Better session, trained volunteer cosmetologists teach women how to cope with skin changes and hair loss using cosmetics and skin care products donated by the cosmetic industry.